eclipse-sumo/sumo/docs/web/docs/Tools/Misc.md

 This script retrieves background images from ESRI ArcGIS tile servers and other imaging APIs such as Google Maps and MapQuest.
 The simplest usage is to call it with a SUMO network file only.
-It will generate a visualisation settings file containing the coordinates which can be loaded with sumo-gui or netedit.
+It will generate a visualization settings file containing the coordinates which can be loaded with sumo-gui or netedit.
 The most useful options are -t for the (maximum) number of tiles to retrieve and -u to give the URL of the tile server.
 Examples:

 - Retrieving data from the public ArcGIS online instance:
 ```
 python tools/tileGet.py -n test.net.xml -t 10